SD › Bora Bora Hotels › Sunset Hill Lodge Review

 A fun way to explore the main island is by the sort of buggy car available for rent in Vaitape.

-Staff are usually able to provide free transfers to the main beach region at Matira.
+The staff is usually able to provide free transfers to the main beach region at Matira.

-The airport is on an atoll, and linked to the main island by free boat transfers.
+The airport is on an atoll and linked to the main island by free boat transfers.